 David Schonthal is a Clinical Associate Professor of Innovation & Entrepreneurship at Northwestern University's Kellogg School of Management, where he teaches courses in new venture creation, design thinking, business acquisition, healthcare entrepreneurship, corporate innovation and creativity.
 He also serves as the faculty director of Kellogg's Zell Fellows Program, a selective venture accelerator program designed to help student entrepreneurs successfully launch new businesses.

 Outside of Kellogg David is a Senior Director of Business Design at IDEO, David focuses his attention on helping organizations build and launch new ventures, design transformational new business models, and establish novel go-to-market strategies for products and services.
 During his time at IDEO, David has helped develop platforms such as the Startup-in-Residence program and currently advises Design for Ventures (D4V), an IDEO-affiliated venture capital fund that supports design-focused Japanese startups.
 David also currently serves as an Operating Partner at 7Wire Ventures, a healthcare techology-focused venture captial firm, and is a Venture Partner Capital Pritzker Group Venture Capital where he invests in consumer, enterprise and healthcare technology startups.
 He is also a Global Advisor at Design for Ventures (D4V), a Tokyo-based early-stage venture capital fund that invests in design-led Japanese startups.

-Prior to his time in Chicago, David spent nearly a decade in the venture capital and start-up world as a partner at Fusion Ventures and director of strategy and venture development for Tavistock Life Sciences, both based in San Diego, California.
-He has also held numerous senior operating roles at startups in the technology and life sciences sectors.
+Prior to his time in Chicago, David spent nearly a decade in the venture capital and start-up world as a partner at Fusion Ventures and Director of Strategy and Venture Development for Tavistock Life Sciences, both based in San Diego, California.
+He has also held numerous senior operating roles at startups in both the technology and life sciences sectors.